Team-Nutshell/nutshellengine-docs/_sources/types/Script/drawUIText/index.rst.txt

 	* - text
 	  - const `std::wstring <https://en.cppreference.com/w/cpp/string/basic_string>`_\&
 	  - The text to draw.
+	* - anchorPoint
+	  - :doc:`/types/AnchorPoint/index`
+	  - The anchor point of the text.
+	* - coordinateType
+	  - :doc:`/types/CoordinateType/index`
+	  - The coordinate type used by ``position``.
 	* - position
 	  - const :doc:`/types/Math/index`::vec2&
 	  - The position where the text will start to draw.